-Over its short history Cobalt International Energy has faced a lot of controversy.
-Like any offshore oil company it faces safety problems and the constant threat of environmental issues.
-If you work for an offshore company like Cobalt and are hurt on the job, know that the company has a responsibility to provide you with compensation and that there are laws in place to ensure that.
+Cobalt International is an energy company that explores and produces oil and gas in North America and West Africa.
+Like any offshore oil company, it faces safety problems and the constant threat of environmental issues.
+If you work for an offshore company like Cobalt and are hurt on the job, know that the company has a responsibility to provide you with compensation and that there are laws to ensure that.

 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area

 - Discover how to get compensation as fast as possible

 - Learn your legal rights as an injured maritime worker

 Cobalt was not always devoted to producing oil.
 Its beginnings were in exploration, which has always been its strong suit.
 Now and in the future, the company hopes to expand its development and production techniques further.